 “I had grown up listening to my grandmother’s stories about the war years in Germany and after.
 Her stories had always fascinated me, especially imagining her going through some of these experiences.
 She died in 2015 and left behind boxes of documents, letters, photos and memorabilia of her life in Germany and here in Australia.
 Going through her treasures, it felt to me that she wanted her story known.
 I had always wanted to write about her stories and now I felt it was the right time to do so.”

-And so Tania began researching and writing The Girl from Munich in late 2015 – a far cry from the YA fantasy that had frustrated her so much.
+And so Tania began researching and writing The Girl from Munich – a far cry from the YA fantasy that had frustrated her so much.
 She had not only switched to writing historical fiction but also to writing in first person.
 And the words flowed.

 “I shouldn’t have been so surprised at the ease with which I wrote.
 It flowed so much easier and I found that writing from inside [character] Lotte’s head made sense to me.
 I had always loved history almost as much as writing and I had known my grandmother very well that I could imagine her as a young woman and so bring Lotte’s character to life.”

-By mid-2016, Tania’s manuscript was ready for submission – after many drafts and some wonderful feedback from ‘generous and objective readers’.
-She had already pitched the idea to publisher Simon and Schuster earlier that year, and now it was the stressful wait to hear their view of her manuscript.
+Soon, Tania’s manuscript was ready for submission – after many drafts and some wonderful feedback from ‘generous and objective readers’.
+She had already pitched the idea to publisher Simon & Schuster earlier that year, and now it was the stressful wait to hear their view of her manuscript.

 “I was worried they wouldn’t like it and hadn’t worked out what I would do next if they didn’t want it.
 Another part of me was happy to wait because if they did take on the novel, I knew that my life would change dramatically and the thought of a new career and all that went with it was scary too.”